Release Notes 2.10-m2 ("Milestone 2")

 - Integrated the first version of Plugins 2.0, including an initial migration the Confluence plugin repository to Plugins 2.
 An updated version of this plugin and a converted dynamictasklist are planned for the next milestone.

-- Trusted authentication and other Seraph-based authentication methods are now available for calls to the Confluence RPC methods (Unresolved Link).
+- Trusted authentication and other Seraph-based authentication methods are now available for calls to the Confluence RPC methods (Release Notes 2.10-m2 ("Milestone 2")).
 This makes it practical to write Confluence gadgets which use the remote API to retrieve data.
 Tom Davies is using this to implement his Crucible Confluence review plugin.